Here are the latest COVID-19 case numbers confirmed Monday in Washington state

 Hospitalizations

-Approximately 13.8% (1,207) of all staffed adult acute care hospital beds were occupied by COVID-19 patients on Monday.
-In the state’s intensive care units, 22.3% (272) of staffed adult beds were occupied by suspected and confirmed COVID-19 patients.
+Statistics from last week showed about 13.7% (1,200) of all staffed adult acute care hospital beds were occupied by COVID-19 patients.
+In the state’s intensive care units, 19.9% (243) of staffed adult beds were occupied by suspected and confirmed COVID-19 patients.

 Testing

 On Dec.
-10, the most recent date with confirmed testing data, 23,467 specimens were collected statewide, with 10.3% testing positive.
-The average positive test rate for the seven days prior was 10.8%.
-More than 3.5 million tests have been conducted in Washington.
+17, the most recent date with confirmed testing data, 22,668 specimens were collected statewide, with 11.4% testing positive.

+The average positive test rate for the seven days prior was 19%.
+More than 3.7 million tests have been conducted in Washington.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers

-King County continues to have the highest numbers in Washington, with 58,747 cases and 956 deaths.
-Pierce County is second in cases, with 23,447.
-Snohomish County has the second-highest number of deaths at 340.
+King County continues to have the highest numbers in Washington, with 61,148 cases and 977 deaths.
+Pierce County is second in cases, with 25,070.
+Snohomish County has the second-highest deaths at 348.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.